-From My Generation to Yours: A letter to my father on why we see impact investing as the natural ext
+From My Generation to Yours: A letter to my father on why we need impact investing.

 Today we celebrate our fathers.

 In preparing for Fathers’ Day this year, I wrote a letter to my dad listing some of the many things I have learned from him about financial markets and investment theory.
 In writing to him, I explained that what I do as an impact investor is an extension of much of that learning.
 I am sharing some of that letter here, as I know there are many of us in the younger generation who share the same need to integrate our values, goals and mission into our investment approach.

 My dad is an options trader, a quant and a market timer.
 I am an impact investor, building buy and hold portfolios of solutions-focused companies, all of which include women in leadership.
 While on the surface my father and I have quite different approaches to asset management, at the core we are both financial entrepreneurs and investors who care deeply about how we put money to work.

 Thoughts on Modern Portfolio Theory -- and the need to go Post-Modern

 Modern Portfolio Theory (MPT) has served as the bible for many investors for the last five decades.
 Instead of assessing the risk of individual companies, MPT instructed us look at the risk of the entire portfolio as a whole, seeking to optimize returns by constructing an efficient frontier.
 This theory encouraged investors to diversify portfolios across asset classes and in doing so, to reduce anticipated financial risk.